Filter (band): The Sun Comes Out Tonight (2012–2013)

-Patrick and Jonathan Radtke entered the studio with producer Bob Marlette in April 2012 to work on the sixth Filter studio album, titled The Sun Comes Out Tonight.
+Patrick and Jonny Radtke entered the studio with producer Bob Marlette in April 2012 to work on the sixth Filter studio album, titled The Sun Comes Out Tonight.
 The first single off the new album, "What Do You Say", was released on April 2, 2013.
 A track entitled "We Hate It When You Get What You Want" was available on the band's official site as a free download (for a limited time).
 The official track listing for the album was released on March 18, 2013.
 The album was released on June 4, 2013.
 Phil Buckman announced that he left Filter on October 1, 2013, after finishing a tour in support of Stone Temple Pilots.
 Tim Kelleher, former bassist for Thirty Seconds to Mars joined Filter in October 2013.

 Crazy Eyes (2014–2017)

 In August 2014, Patrick announced his intention to work on a seventh studio album in late 2014.
 Later revealed to be titled Crazy Eyes, he aimed to keep recording time short, with the goal of releasing the album in 2015.
 Patrick states that he plans on writing again with Radtke, and this time also with touring members Hayden Scott and Tim Kelleher.
 On June 8, 2014, Patrick announced via Facebook that former guitarist Geno Lenardo has been extended an invitation to write music with the band.
 Patrick later commented that he was unsure if Lenardo would be able to commit to the formal recording sessions or not.
 Patrick later announced that he would be collaborating again with Liesegang, with whom he created Short Bus, and producer Ben Grosse, who produced Title of Record and The Amalgamut.
 Patrick also confirmed that the band would be in the studio in February 2015, and would then go on tour with Coal Chamber through March and April.
 For some of album's recording sessions for the album, the band announced the ability to watch to livestream half-hour or hour intervals of the band in the studio, costing $175 for a half-hour, or $300 for a full hour.

 On March 4, 2015, Radtke announced he had left the band to pursue other musical interests.
 Shortly after, Filter's Facebook page updated its members, indicating that an entirely new touring lineup would support Patrick, including Oumi Kapila, Ashley Dzerigian, and Chris Reeve.
 On March 30, Filter launched a five-month campaign with PledgeMusic, offering fans the opportunity to have exclusive insights into the writing and recording of the new record.
 In a video update posted on PledgeMusic on December 4, Richard Patrick revealed the album is complete and is titled Crazy Eyes.
 On December 18, Filter stated via Facebook that the album would be released on April 8, 2016.